Showering Tips for Dementia Care: Simplify and Support Personal Hygiene

-Establishing a routine can help someone with dementia feel more in control of their daily activities.
-Try to schedule showering at the same time every other day, and stick to a consistent routine.
-This can help to minimize confusion and anxiety.
-Most doctors agree daily showering is not necessary or even healthy for the skin.
+Creating a consistent showering routine can help reduce confusion and anxiety for those with dementia.
+Aim to schedule showers at the same time every other day to provide a sense of stability and control.
+Most doctors agree daily showering is not necessary or healthy for the skin.

 Create a comfortable environment